 According to the U.S. Fire Administration, there are two types of flue spaces for warehouse racking.
-The requirements for flue space maintenance depending on the height of the racks but the purpose remains the same.
+The requirements for flue space maintenance depends on the height of the racks but the purpose remains the same.
 Flue spaces allow vertical fire spread to reach ceiling sprinklers and for sprinklers to reach the warehouse racking without obstructions.
 Every facility should pay special attention to NFPA code 230 and code 13.

-Longitudinal flue space – If one were to walk to the end of an aisle and look along double or multiple-row long dimension of the racks (back-to-back) this is the longitudinal flue space.
+- Longitudinal flue space: If one were to walk to the end of an aisle and look along the double- or multiple-row long dimension of the racks (back-to-back), this is the longitudinal flue space.